vexy-books/llm/src_docs/md/ch03-free-apis.md

 Free tiers exist for a reason.
 Providers want you hooked before you pay.
 That's fine—we can use their marketing strategy to bootstrap real projects.

-This chapter maps every meaningful free tier as of October 2025.
+This chapter maps every meaningful free tier as of late 2025.
 Spoiler: you can build production-quality prototypes without spending a cent.

 ## Imagine...